tom-h-f/maths-notes/plan.md

 ## Overview
-- Goal: Reach an engineering-undergrad-level math foundation at a steady 3–10 hours/week.
 - Structure: Phase-based (no calendar dates).
 Move forward when you meet mastery criteria.
 - Learning loop each session:
   1) Concept: read/watch, derive key ideas.